FutureSex/LoveSounds: Tour

 In support of the album, Timberlake embarked on the FutureSex/LoveShow, his first concert tour on a global scale.
-Promoted primarily by AEG Live, the concert tour reached North America, Europe, Asia and Oceania, with 119 venues in total.
+Promoted primarily by AEG Live, the concert tour reached North America, Europe, Asia, and Oceania, with 119 venues in total.
 It began on January 8, 2007, in San Diego, California, and culminated in Abu Dhabi, United Arab Emirates, on December 6, 2007.
 FutureSex/LoveShow, which drew 1.6 million people worldwide, grossed a total of US$126.8 million, the third top-grossing concert tour in 2007.

-In May 2007, it was announced that Timberlake signed a deal with HBO network to broadcast the live concert.
+In May 2007, it was announced that Timberlake signed a deal with the HBO network to broadcast the live concert.
 Timberlake previously appeared on an HBO special, which aired the *NSYNC Live From Madison Square Garden concert in 2000.
 FutureSex/LoveShow was taped on the second night at the Madison Square Garden on August 16, 2007.
 The footage was broadcast by HBO on September 3, 2007, and later on September 6 due to demand.
 On November 20, 2007, a two-disc edition of FutureSex/LoveShow: Live from Madison Square Garden was released on DVD and Blu-ray formats that were sold exclusively by the retailer Best Buy.
-The release included extra footage including a song-by-song commentary by Timberlake and pre- and post-show clips.
+The release included extra footage, including a song-by-song commentary by Timberlake and pre- and post-show clips.

 In 2008, the broadcast earned Timberlake an Emmy Award in the category Outstanding Picture Editing For A Special (Single Or Multi-Camera).
 For Timberlake's performance of "What Goes Around...
 Comes Around" at the Madison Square Garden, Josh Tyrangiel of Time magazine ranked it second on its list of top ten live performances in 2007.
 Tyrangiel writes, "It's a little on the long side, but Timberlake earns this symphonic take on What Goes Around from his HBO special."
 On October 31, 2007, Billboard magazine announced the finalists for the 2007 Billboard Touring Awards, which was based on actual box-office performance from January 1, 2007, to September 30, 2007.
 Timberlake was nominated in the categories Top Tour, Top Draw and Breakthrough Artist; he won the latter that was announced during the awards show on November 15, 2007.